wix-incubator/wix-rest-docs/guides/SPI.md

 * Register an application in the Wix Developer Center, and add the SPI component that you wish to implement.
 * Become a _service provider_ in a single site by implementing the SPI using Velo.

-## Integration with Wix
+### Add SPI to Dev Center
-In order to enable Wix applications to communicate with your provider application, Wix needs to know some configuration details.
-You add the configurations via the Dev Center by entering your app’s url and method and other configuration details in the **JSON Editor** in the service’s extension description page.
+In order to enable Wix applications to communicate with your application, Wix needs to know some configuration details.

-The **Instructions** section of the extension description page provides a list of the required configuration parameters and types.
+In order to integrate the app you registered in the Dev Center, add configurations for your component:
+1. In the left menu, click **Components**.
+2. In the upper right corner of the page, select **Add Component** > **Integration component**.
+3. From the **Choose an integration component** modal, select the relevant SPI and click **Add Component**.
+4. In the JSON Editor, configure the configuration parameters by referencing the **Instructions** section on the right side of the page.
+For each configuration parameter, write the parameter name and value in the JSON editor, for example “appUrl”: “app world.com/getInfo”.

 ![alt text](../media/spi-config.png)

-In order to integrate the app you registered in the Wix Developer Center, provide configuration details in the **JSON Editor**:
-1. Click on **Components** in the Dashboard sidebar.
-2. Click on the **Add Component** button to drop down a list of component types.
-3. Select the **Integration component** option.
-4. From the **Choose the integration component** window, select the relevant SPI and click the **Add Component** button.
-5. In the **JSON Editor**, configure the configuration parameters by referencing the **Instructions** section.
-For each configuration parameter, write the  parameter name and value in the JSON editor, for example “appUrl”: “app world.com/getInfo”.
-6. Click the **Save** button to complete configuration set-up.
+5. Click **Save** to complete configuration set-up.

 ## Request envelope
 As a _Service Provider_ you are required to implement an API specification exactly as documented.
 Each request that your endpoints will receive